New Jersey Amateur Baseball League Rules

 4. A protest arising from a game-ending play must be lodged with the League Council on the date of the incident.

-5. Protests shall be decided pursuant to the process found within the Code of conduct of the NJABL Bylaws.
+5. Protests shall be decided according to the process found within the Code of conduct of the NJABL Bylaws.
 Even if the protest is upheld, no replay of the game shall be ordered unless it is the opinion of the protest committee that the violation adversely affected the outcome of the game.

 1. A forfeit may be declared if a team is unable to field the minimum number of eight players within thirty minutes of the scheduled starting time of the game.